Estimated reading time: 6 minutes

 There are many wonderful places to photograph birds in Africa.
-The Chobe River in Botswana offers out-of-this-world birding from the vantage of a customised photographic boat, creating minimal disturbance and putting you in prime position to capture fantastic images.
+The Chobe River in Botswana offers out-of-this-world birding from the vantage of a customised photographic boat, creating minimal disturbance and putting you in a prime position to capture fantastic images.
 Close by, the Okavango Delta has several birding highlights throughout the year.
 Falling water levels in October expose sandbanks that attract nesting African Skimmers, huge noisy heronries rise and fall, and the summer rains bring exotic migrant species into the area.
 Further south, the bird list at South Africa's Phinda Reserve is so large that some say it offers the best birding in Africa!

 Using some of my images as examples, I've illustrated a few of the fundamentals behind bird photography.